Anon-Exploiter/dirbust/README.md

 --retry-on-status           Status codes that trigger retries
 ```

-Paste any combination of these flags exactly as you would in CLI dirsearch/gobuster and they will override or argument the current UI settings.
+Paste any combination of these flags exactly as you would in CLI dirsearch/gobuster and they will override or augment the current UI settings.
 Sample usage:

 ```bash
 --data 'a=bcd' --exclude-text 'oranges'